smitt-byte/Portofolio/README.md

-# Smart Laying Hens Cage Usimh MQTT and OTA
+# Smart Laying Hens Cage Using MQTT and OTA